smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Notation
 ^^^^^^^^

 * Through this document, '\|' denotes field boundaries.
-All fields (except for bitfields, which are described below) take a whole number of bytes.
+All fields (including bitfield substrates, as described in :ref:`saprotostack` document) take a whole number of bytes.
 * All Zepto VM instructions have the same basic format: **\| OP-CODE \| OP-PARAMS \|**, where OP-CODE is a 1-byte operation code, and length and content of OP-PARAMS are implicitly defined by OP code.
-* If one of OP-PARAM fields is separated into bitfields, it is denoted as **\| SOME-BITFIELD,SOME-OTHER-BITFIELD \|**, and exact length of bitfields is specified in instruction description.
-* If one of the fields or bitfields in an enumerated value, it is denoted as **\| <SOME-ENUM-FIELD> \|**, and a list of possible values for this enumerated value is provided in instruction description.

 Zepto VM Opcodes
 ^^^^^^^^^^^^^^^^